Castalian String Quartet’s Oxford residency extended for further three years

 Ticket sales will close 3 hours before the event.
 There may be a limited number of tickets available on the door on a first come, first served basis.

-The Cultural Programme, in association with the Faculty of Music at Oxford University, presents two celebratory concert featuring the Castalian String Quartet, alongside performances by Faculty of Music students.
+The Cultural Programme, in association with the Faculty of Music at Oxford University, presents a celebratory concert featuring the renowned Castalian String Quartet.
+This lunchtime performance will showcase a rich variety of musical styles, from Mozart to Adès and Schubert, offering audiences an engaging and dynamic experience.

 Offer: This event is the lunchtime concert, book the evening concert at the same time for £25 (Students & U25s book both for £10).